 previous academic integrity breach finding and learning opportunities).

-- Misrepresentation: deliberate failure to disclose correct sources of information through falsifying references used in an assessment by altering details such as the correct source, author(s), or date of publication; or submitting previously submitted or published information, data, or experimental results as if it were newly identified through laboratory or clinical work or work-integrated learning experiences. - Collusion: presenting the product of unauthorised collaboration as independent work, or copying, or attempting to copy, another person's work and pass it off as one's own work, or knowingly allowing work to be copied and passed off as the work of another person, e.g. if a student enables another student to review their individual assessment and components of it are copied and submitted by that student, both students may have breached academic integrity standards. - Cheating: improper conduct in examinations or other assessment tasks including taking unauthorised study material and aids into a face-to-face invigilated or an on-line examination where a declaration to the contrary has been completed, allowing another student to sit an exam that the student should sit, communicating with and/or copying from another student during an examination, sitting an examination for another student, failing to equally contribute to a group-work assessment while claiming an equal contribution and share of the marks, or unauthorised photographing/ recording of academic work including examination questions and/or answers. - Contract cheating: when a student submits work that has been completed for them by a third party, irrespective of the third party's relationship with the student, and whether they are paid or unpaid (after Harper et al. 2018).
-Examples include but are not limited to: submitting an assessment obtained from an internet source or another person(s) as if it were the student's own work; asking another person (partner or other family member, friend, colleague or a person previously unknown to them) to prepare or submit an assessment item as if it were the student's own work; colluding with another person to write a test/exam; collaborating with another person(s) to purchase, sell or share parts of or complete assessments or study materials for the use of completing an assessment item.
+Misrepresentation: deliberate failure to disclose correct sources of information through falsifying references used in an assessment by altering details such as the correct source, author(s), or date of publication; or submitting previously submitted or published information, data, or experimental results as if it were newly identified through laboratory or clinical work or work-integrated learning experiences.
+Collusion: presenting the product of unauthorised collaboration as independent work, or copying, or attempting to copy, another person's work and pass it off as one's own work, or knowingly allowing work to be copied and passed off as the work of another person, e.g. if a student enables another student to review their individual assessment and components of it are copied and submitted by that student, both students may have breached academic integrity standards.
+Cheating: improper conduct in examinations or other assessment tasks including taking unauthorised study material and aids into a face-toface invigilated or an on-line examination where a declaration to the contrary has been completed, allowing another student to sit an exam that the student should sit, communicating with and/or copying from another student during an examination, sitting an examination for another student, failing to equally contribute to a group-work assessment while claiming an equal contribution and share of the marks, or unauthorised photographing/ recording of academic work that has been completed for them by a third party, irrespective of the third party's relationship with the student; sown work; asking another person (s) as if it were the student's own work; colluding with another person (partner or other family member, friend, colleague or a person previously unknown to them) to prepare or submit an assessment item as if it were the student's own work; colluding with another person to write a test/exam; collaborating with another person to write a test/exam; collaborating with anot